Xfennec/progress/README.md

 What is it?
 -----------

-This tool can be described as a **Tiny,** Dirty, Linux-Only¹ C command that looks for coreutils basic commands (cp, mv, dd, tar, gzip/gunzip, cat, etc.) currently running on your system and displays the percentage of copied data.
+This tool can be described as a **Tiny**, Dirty, Linux-and-OSX-Only C command that looks for coreutils basic commands (cp, mv, dd, tar, gzip/gunzip, cat, etc.) currently running on your system and displays the percentage of copied data.